-Countries participating in the ICGC include Australia, Canada, China, India, Singapore, the United Kingdom, the United States and many European nations.
+Countries participating in the ICGC include Australia, Brazil, Canada, China, India, Japan, Mexico, Saudi Arabia, Singapore, South Korea the United Kingdom, the United States and many European nations.

 There are now 18 countries involved with ICGC, the database has over 20,000 donor samples and over 57,000 mutated genes analysed.